Deepak275/nosql_db/README.md

 3. Run `./bin/nosql_db delete <key-value>` to be delete a documents.
     Eg: `./bin/nosql_db delete 'b,7'`
+## Addition
+  * Have implemented basic read block considering the CAP theorem, to show the consistent data.

 ## Dependency
 * Ruby: 2.5.7
 ## Contributing